 Please follow the instructions sent to you from the Community Dental Team.

-For a morning appointment: All children are asked to arrive at the Children and Young Person’s Elective and Investigation Unit at 7.15am.
+For morning appointments, all children are asked to arrive at the Children and Young Persons Elective and Investigations Unit at 7:15am.
 You can get to the Unit through the Children’s Ward (Ward 15).

 Space on the Unit is limited and a maximum of 2 adults per child are allowed on the Unit.
 We request that you do not bring any other children along to the hospital on the day of treatment as the Unit can get very busy.